ochudidesterio/LeaderBoard/README.md

 ## Submission Activity

-This activity is lauched via intent from the clickListener in the submit button on the Home Activity.
+This activity is launched via intent from the clickListener in the submit button on the Home Activity.

 ![Submission form](https://github.com/ochudidesterio/LeaderBoard/blob/master/images/submission%20form.png?raw=true)

 # Dialogs

 ## Information dialog

-This is a dialog is triggered upon the onclick of submit button on the Submission activity form.
+This is a dialog that is triggered upon the onclick of submit button on the Submission activity form.

 ![Information Dialog](https://github.com/ochudidesterio/LeaderBoard/blob/master/images/Information%20Dialog.png?raw=true)